holdex/developers/docs/CONTRIBUTING.md

 > [Pull Request (PR)](https://docs.github.com/en/pull-requests) in compliance
 > with [PR Requirements](#pr-requirements).

+## Communication Guidelines

+### Discussion channels

+Direct discussions to the appropriate channel at all times:

+- **Spec document** — clarifications about Goal scope or business context
+- **Problem issues** — tracking obstacles that prevent achieving the Goal
+- **Goal issues** — linking Specs, tracking Problems, and monitoring progress only

 > [!IMPORTANT]
-> Do not repost PR notifications or progress updates in the Goal issue.
-The PR
+> Do not post Problem status updates, PR notifications, or progress updates in
+> Goal issues.
+The Goal → Problem → PR chain makes these redundant and adds
+> noise.

+If you identify a potential new problem but are unsure whether it is planned:

+1. Check if there is an existing Problem issue related to your concern.
+1. If not, ask for clarification in the Spec document.
+1. If necessary, create a new Problem issue and discuss it there.

-> is linked to the Problem, which is linked to the Goal — that chain is
+If someone's action is required to unblock progress, assign them to the Goal issue so the dependency is visible.
-> sufficient.
-Duplicate comments add noise.

-## Communication Guidelines
+### Referencing issues and PRs

-When referencing issues or pull requests in any GitHub discussion, use a list item format to enable automatic title rendering and improve readability.
+When referencing issues or pull requests, use a list item format to enable automatic title rendering and improve readability.
 This ensures that GitHub automatically expands the reference to show the issue/PR title.

-### Correct Format

-Use a list item to reference issues or PRs:
+**Correct** — use a list item:

 ```md
 See these related items: